-I’ve always wondered if the carpenters and tradesmen knew something, and whether there was a similar basis for consistent and repetitive appliance selections; and yesterday, I learned at least part of the answer.
+I’ve always wondered if the carpenters and tradesmen knew something, and whether there was a similar basis for consistent and repetitive appliance selections; and recently, I learned at least part of the answer.
 When we built our house (2014-2015), we, like any other consumer, went to our local appliance store and picked appliances.
 The owner of the store was quite insistent that I purchase the market-preferred Miele dishwasher.
-I followed his lead and we installed two in our kitchen.
-I don’t love them as much as we were told we would, and recently, the plastic soap dispenser broke on one of them, making me like the machines a lot less than I had hoped.
-Unlike the old Maytag commercials of the napping repairman (Maytags are just that reliable…), I had the opportunity to meet a real live Miele repairman.
+We followed his lead and installed two in our kitchen.
+I don’t love them as much as we had hoped.
+The plastic soap dispenser broke on one of them and unlike the old Maytag commercial which portray a napping repairman (Maytags are just that reliable…), I had the opportunity to meet a real live Miele repairman.

 Replacing a broken soap dispenser is a straightforward proposition.
 Remove the outer door, a stainless door liner, and insulation; pop out the broken dispenser, install the replacement part, and reassemble.
 This operation took the mechanic all of fifteen minutes, even with me sitting on a stool asking questions.
 The mechanic was young, I am guessing twenty-five or so, but he impressed me as supremely confident and knowledgeable.
 As we chatted, I learned that he was a second-generation appliance repairman, that his dad owns the firm, and that he had been going out on service calls since he was little.
 I told him that our mutual friend and colleague, the owner of the appliance store, had insisted I buy the Miele machines, and that I continue to be unimpressed.
 To my surprise the young mechanic told me that he agreed with the sales pitch and set about demonstrating.